 jupyter notebookto launch the Jupyter Notebook App The notebook interface will appear in a new browser window or tab.

 3.2.
 Shut down the Jupyter Notebook App¶

-In a nutshell, closing the browser (or the tab) will not close the Jupyter Notebook App.
+Closing the browser (or the tab) will not close the Jupyter Notebook App.
 To completely shut it down you need to close the associated terminal.

 In more detail, the Jupyter Notebook App is a server that appears in your browser at a default address (http://localhost:8888).
 Closing the browser will not shut down the server.
 You can reopen the previous address and the Jupyter Notebook App will be redisplayed.

 You can run many copies of the Jupyter Notebook App and they will show up at a similar address (only the number after “:”, which is the port, will increment for each new copy).
 Since with a single Jupyter Notebook App you can already open many notebooks, we do not recommend running multiple copies of Jupyter Notebook App.

 When a notebook is opened, its “computational engine” (called the kernel) is automatically started.
 Closing the notebook browser tab, will not shut down the kernel, instead the kernel will keep running until is explicitly shut down.

 To shut down a kernel, go to the associated notebook and click on menu File -> Close and Halt.
 Alternatively, the Notebook Dashboard has a tab named Running that shows all the running notebooks (i.e. kernels) and allows shutting them down (by clicking on a Shutdown button).

 Download the notebook you want to execute and put it in your notebook folder (or a sub-folder of it).